CVE-2026-3220

 Remediation

-Compensating Controls: Employ a Web Application Firewall (WAF) with updated rulesets to block common injection patterns targeting WordPress plugins.
+Compensating Controls: Utilize a Web Application Firewall (WAF) to filter malicious input and block known XSS attack patterns targeting these specific plugins.

 Exploitation status